Honey Bee Colonies

 About Honey Bee Colonies

-At any time there may be thousands of mouths to feed (new larvae) and egg cells to tend to, honeycomb to build, as well as predators to fight .......all on top of general ‘house-keeping' tasks!
+As a colony grows eggs hatch and develop, there may be thousands of mouths to feed, honeycomb to build, as well as predators to fight ... all on top of general ‘house-keeping' tasks!

 How Many Bees In A Honey Bee Colony?